Mitochondrial Function: The Secret to Youthful, Radiant Skin

 3. Exercise for Mitochondrial Biogenesis

 Both aerobic exercise and resistance training increase mitochondrial density, leading to better energy production and improved skin repair.
 Exercise also promotes blood circulation, delivering oxygen and nutrients to the skin for a natural glow.
+Regular physical activity can help in restoring mitochondrial function and improving overall mitochondrial efficiency, which is crucial in combating cellular aging and the effects of chronological aging on the skin.

 4. Reduce Stress & Prioritize Sleep